On the Uniqueness of Kantorovich Potentials: Uniqueness

 \section{Uniqueness}

 In a strict sense, Kantorovich potentials are never unique.
 Indeed, it is easy to see that $f\in\CCc(\mu, \nu)$ implies $f + a\in\CCc(\mu, \nu)$ for any $a\in\RR$.
 Therefore, statements about uniqueness are generally only reasonable up to constant shifts.
 Besides this ambiguity, it is often too restrictive to require uniqueness to hold outside of the supports of the involved measures (see \cref{rem:ambiguous} on ambiguous extensions).
-We will therefore focus on the notion of \emph{almost surely unique Kantorovich potentials (up to constant shifts)}, by which we mean that $f_1 - f_2$ is $\mu$-almost surely constant for all $f_1, f_2\in\CCc(\mu, \nu)$.
-Due to the regularizing nature of the $c$-transform, almost sure uniqueness of $\CCc(\mu, \nu)$ is actually equivalent to almost sure uniqueness of $\CCcc(\mu, \nu)$.
+We will therefore focus on the notion of almost surely unique Kantorovich potentials up to constant shifts.